sap-tutorials/Tutorials/tutorials/cp-sdk-android-wizard-app-usage/cp-sdk-android-wizard-app-usage.md

 [ACCORDION-BEGIN [Step 1: ](Manual upload of usage data)]

-As shown in the tutorial, [Try Out the SAP BTP SDK for Android Wizard](cp-sdk-android-wizard-app), ensure that **Enable Usage Reporting** is checked when creating the app.
+As shown in the tutorial, [Try Out the SAP BTP SDK Wizard for Android](cp-sdk-android-wizard-app), ensure that **Enable Usage Reporting** is checked when creating the app.

 !![Enable Usage when Creating App](creating_with_usage.png)